reboot0-de/se-tools/README.md

 A more in-depth explanation of all modules can also be found in the docs.

 ## Support
-If you want to report a bug or have technical questions regarding this library, you can create an Issue on [GitHub](https://github.com/reboot0-de/se-tools).
+If you want to report a bug or have technical questions regarding this library, you can open a new issue on [GitHub](https://github.com/reboot0-de/se-tools/issues).

-For more general StreamElements development questions, you can join our [SE Developers](https://strms.net/se_developers) server.
+For more general StreamElements development questions, you can join the [SE Developers](https://strms.net/se_developers) server.

 For non-development support questions you can use the official [StreamElements Discord](https://discord.com/invite/se) server.

-However, none of these will offer support via personal messages.
+However, none of these will offer support via personal/direct messages.

+Not for support questions, but you could also follow me on my socials ([Twitter](https://twitter.com/reboot0), [Twitch](https://twitch.tv/reboot0) to stay up-to-date.

 ## Building
 In most cases, you just want to include the already compiled file without needing to build anything.